ALi3naTEd0/RateMe/README.md

 - All data is stored locally on your device
 - No personal information is collected or transmitted
 - No tracking or analytics
+- API keys are securely stored in the local database

 ## Project Architecture